-Buzzsumo is a great tool to find popular articles shared on different social media platforms that your competitors wrote.
+- Buzzsumo is a great tool to find popular articles shared on different social media platforms that your competitors wrote.
 This tool does not always give the most up-to-date articles but it is still helpful.
 Use this as INSPIRATION to find article ideas.
 Don’t ever copy what anyone did, review it and find ways to make it even better in your own voice.
 You get 5 free searches a day with this tool.

-> - Ahrefs – I used the 7-Day trial for $7 to see what articles my competitors wrote that were ranking well on Google based on search volume (5,000 monthly searches or more, you decide what works for you) and built a list of article ideas that lasted me for months!
+- Ahrefs – I used the 7-Day trial for $7 to see what articles (keywords) my competitors wrote that were ranking well on Google based on search volume (I look for 5,000 monthly searches or more, you decide what works for you) and built a list of article ideas that lasted me for months!

-> - Pinterest – I check the repin rate of pins to see if a topic is highly shared.
+- Pinterest – I check the repin rate of pins to see if a topic is highly shared.
 I discuss how I do that more in detail here.